-28 June 2019 – 7 September 2019
+28 June – 7 September 2019

 White Cube Mason's Yard

-Wall’s most recent black-and-white picture, Weightlifter (2015), can equally be considered as ‘near documentary’, or even possibly as documentary photography pure and simple.
+Wall’s most recent black-and-white picture, Weightlifter (2015), can equally be considered ‘near documentary’, or even documentary photography pure and simple.
 The lifting of heavy objects recalls the most archaic forms of labour and the permanent subjection of life to the force of gravity.
 The sport of weightlifting enacts that archaism, detached from any practical purpose and absorbed in private ambition.

-Another rapt child appears in Mother of pearl (2016), this time located in a room filled with antique furniture and tasteful keepsakes.
+A rapt child appears in Mother of pearl (2016), this time located in a room filled with antique furniture and tasteful keepsakes.
 She seems fascinated by the iridescence of a set of old game-counters fashioned from mother of pearl, which lends the picture its title, and transported by her imagination as perhaps only children can be.

 Daybreak (on an olive farm / Negev Desert / Israel) was made in 2011, when Wall visited Israel as a participant in a project that invited a number of foreign photographers to the country.
 He discovered the subject by accident, while in the process of touring other aspects of the desert area.
 Olive harvest workers, who routinely sleep in the open, are shown at daybreak just before they awake and begin their workday.
 Wall was inspired by the coincidence of the serene olive grove and the large prison complex just beyond it.
 The Bedouin harvesters sleeping in the open not far from thousands who sleep in storied cells underground - a coincidence that seems to well up out of the depths of Israel’s intensely complex political landscape.

-Property line (2015) was made in California City, a city speculative planned in the 1960s, and intended for a community of hundreds of thousands, complete with roads, water services and lot divisions.
+Property line (2015) was made in California City, a city speculatively planned in the 1960s, and intended for a community of hundreds of thousands, complete with roads, water services and lot divisions.
 The population never materialised, bankrupting the original investors, but exists with a population of 14,000.
 Lots are still bought and sold in the uninhabited neighbourhoods, and from time to time, the services of surveyors are still called upon.